Episode II: Part VIII - Tragedy and Triumph on Luyten b

 “Bridge, Lieutenant Huett here.”

-Pausing for a moment, Foxwell remembered Lt.
-Huett listed on the duty roster as the conning officer scheduled to relieve Xuriya.
+Pausing for a moment, Foxwell remembered Lieutenant Huett listed on the duty roster as the conning officer scheduled to relieve Xuriya.

 “Lieutenant, this is the Captain.
 Access the interface control panel on A deck and close the plug access door.
 Contact Beta and make her aware I’ve instructed you to do this; let her know she’s in charge of the surveying expedition until further notice.”